 If you think you might qualify for the EITC, it pays to look over the IRS changes carefully as you prepare your tax return for 2021.
-For people needing assistance in filing their taxes, the IRS’s Tax Counseling for the Elderly program provides free tax services for people aged 60 and older.
+For people needing assistance in filing their taxes, the IRS’s Tax Counseling for the Elders program provides free tax services for people aged 60 and older.

 For the IRS’s recent update on the program, including a link to a YouTube video on how the EITC can put more money in your pocket, click here.

 Disclaimer: This article was taken with permission from ElderLawAnswers

 Marketing & Technology Director at RWC, LLC, Attorneys & Counselors at Law

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.

 Mom to a girl, a boy, and a Siberian Husky.